railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 New Open ERP functionality
 ==========================

-The database you've created and managed so far is based on the core Open ERP functionality that you installed.
+The database you have created and managed so far is based on the core Open ERP functionality that you installed.
 The core system is installed in the file system of your Open ERP application server, but only installed into an Open ERP database as you require it, as is described in the next chapter, :ref:`ch-guided`.

-What if want to update what's there, or extend what's there with additional modules?
+What if you want to update what is there, or extend what is there with additional modules?

-* To update what you have, you'd install a new instance of Open ERP using the same techniques as described earlier in this section, :ref:`sect-dbcreate`.
+* To update what you have, you would install a new instance of Open ERP using the same techniques as described earlier in this section, :ref:`sect-dbcreate`.

-* To extend what you have, you'd install new modules in the ``addons`` directory of your current Open ERP installation.
+* To extend what you have, you would install new modules in the ``addons`` directory of your current Open ERP installation.
 There are several ways of doing that.

 .. index::
    pair:  system; administrator

-In both cases you'll need briefly to be a \ ``root``\   user or \ ``Administrator``\   of your Open ERP application server.
+In both cases you will need briefly to be a \ ``root`` \ user or \ ``Administrator`` \ of your Open ERP application server.

 Extending Open ERP
 ------------------

-To extend Open ERP you'll need to copy modules into the \ ``addons``\   directory.
-That's in your server's \ ``openerp-server``\   directory (which differs between Windows, Mac and some of the various Linux distributions and not available at all in the Windows all-in-one installer).
+To extend Open ERP you will need to copy modules into the \ ``addons`` \ directory.
+That is in your server's \ ``openerp-server`` \ directory (which differs between Windows, Mac and some of the various Linux distributions and not available at all in the Windows all-in-one installer).

 .. index::
    single: module; product
    single: module; purchase

-If you look there you'll see existing modules such as :mod:`product` and :mod:`purchase`.
+If you look there you will see existing modules such as :mod:`product` and :mod:`purchase`.
 A module can be provided in the form of files within a directory or a a zip-format file containing that same directory structure.